kubevault/kubevault/docs/guides/monitoring/vault-operator/coreos.md

 vault-operator-apiserver-cert   kubernetes.io/tls   2      8m27s
 ```

 Also note that, there is a bearerTokenFile field.
 This file is token for the serviceaccount that will be created while creating RBAC stuff for Prometheus crd.
-This is required for authorizing Prometheus to scrape Vault operator API server.
+This is required for authorizing Prometheus to scrape KubeVault operator API server.

 Now, we are ready to deploy Prometheus server.